Olympus PEN-F vs Sony RX100 V

-The Olympus PEN-F and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were announced, respectively, in January 2016 and October 2016.
+The Olympus PEN-F and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were officially introduced, respectively, in January 2016 and October 2016.
 The PEN-F is a mirrorless interchangeable lens camera, while the RX100 V is a fixed lens compact.
-The cameras are based on a Four Thirds (PEN-F) and an one-inch sensor.
-The Olympus has a resolution of 20.2 megapixel, whereas the Sony provides 20 MP.
+The cameras are based on a Four Thirds (PEN-F) and an one-inch (RX100 V) sensor.
+The Olympus has a resolution of 20.2 megapixels, whereas the Sony provides 20 MP.

-The side-by-side display below illustrates the physical size and weight of the Olympus PEN-F and the Sony RX100 V. Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the PEN-F – represents 100 percent across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Olympus PEN-F and the Sony RX100 V. The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 V is considerably smaller (34 percent) than the Olympus PEN-F. In this context, it is worth noting that neither the PEN-F nor the RX100 V are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX100 V has a lens built in, whereas the PEN-F is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the PEN-F and their specifications in the Micro Four Thirds Lens Catalog.